mmaps/selinux/policycoreutils/seviz/Readme.md

 Dependencies
 ------------
-* m4: Used in python script
+* m4: Used in python script - apt-get install m4
 * D3JS: Used by JavaScript

 Usage